marcelotduarte/cx_Freeze/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about:
-  Create a report to help us improve.
-Reduce the need to ask for additional information by filling out a good report.
+about: Create a well-crafted report that reduces the need to request additional information, allowing the focus to remain on fixing the issue or implementing the desired improvement.
 title: ""
 labels: ""
 assignees: ""